 I had a break from writing novels and studied storytelling from a psychological perspective, and this interest permeates all my work and all my life.
 I am fascinated by the interface between the mind and the external world, the inner and the outer, and where writing sits on that interface as meaning making.
 In my own writing I hope that I am forming a bridge with the reader that communicates not only words, but the silent messages that punctuate our world and bring vivid images to stories that are about war, crime, its perpetrators and its victims.
 And most of all, about life.

 I also write screenplays.
 I’ve completed several screenwriting courses and I absolutely love writing scripts.
-I have two in development right now and I have received some very good feedback – this will be a major focus of my writing life.

 Fitting writing into my busy life isn’t easy, but for me it’s essential – I just have to write.
 I hope you feel that you just have to read it!